Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

 When employees see recognition that is out of balance – particularly if they feel shorted – it sets off an alarm to the need for fairness and ends up damaging their experience.

 Simply having a recognition program isn’t enough to reap the benefits and see the change it’s capable of.
-For that, recognition needs to be part of the culture.
+For that, it needs to be part of a continuous recognition culture.
 One where gratitude, praise, and appreciation are freely given, frequently received, and far-reaching to every corner of the organization.

-Thirty-six percent of employees report having recognition programs in place at their company, but only 19% of them strongly agree recognition is embedded at the organization.
+Thirty-six percent of employees report having recognition programs in place at their company, but only 19% of them strongly agree that recognition is embedded in the organization.

 A culture of recognition affects the totality of an employee’s experience.
-At full-strength, it will embolden everyone to participate in showing appreciation and commending achievements.
+At full strength, it will embolden everyone to participate in celebrating success and showing appreciation.
 One way to help it take root is to make recognition public.
-Widely-viewed recognition is a culture booster and encourages more participation.
+Widely viewed recognition is a culture booster and encourages more participation.

 Just like the right amount of recognition varies depending on the employee, so too do preferences for how and where recognition is received.
 Twenty-nine percent of employees prefer recognition in private, 7% prefer it in public, and 64% prefer a mix.